lem7931/CUNYTV-MiniDV-Workflow/README.md

           dvpackager -v $drag_merged_file_here

-   9. Make sure .mov file is slightly larger than DV file and that audio is in sync
+        * Make sure .mov file is slightly larger than DV file and that audio is in sync

-   11. Keep Take 1+2 xml
+          * Keep Take 1+2 xml

-   13. Keep new .mov
+          * Keep new .mov

-   15. Keep Merged .dv
+          * Keep Merged .dv

-   16. Verification
+   2. Verification

-   18. checksumpackage -c $package
+        * checksumpackage -c $package

-   20. verifytree $package
+        * verifytree $package

-   22. No capture file/submission documentation in the wrong place?
+          * No capture file/submission documentation in the wrong place?

-   24. Run aipupgrade on list of packages
+            * Run aipupgrade on list of packages

-   26. Will ask you what type of package, pick Preservation-Video
+            * Will ask you what type of package, pick Preservation-Video

-   28. Verification Cont.

-   30. verifypackage -a (best run overnight)
+        * verifypackage -a (best run overnight)

-   32. If any files fail, delete service file and youtube access copy
+          * If any files fail, delete service file and youtube access copy

-   34. Then create new ones:
+            * Then create new ones:

-   36. makebroadcast $drag_package_here
+            * makebroadcast $drag_package_here

-   38. makeyoutube $drag_package_here
+            * makeyoutube $drag_package_here

-   40. Double-check:
+          * Double-check:

-   42. verifypackage -a (overnight again)
+            * verifypackage -a (overnight again)

-   44. Then update the checksum!
+          * Then update the checksum!

-   46. checksumpackage -v $drag_package_here
+            * checksumpackage -v $drag_package_here

-   48. Terminal will yell at you because the checksum does not match!
+            * Terminal will yell at you because the checksum does not match!
 But that is to be expected because we got rid of things and are now updating.

-   50. collectionchecksum $drag_package_here
+        * collectionchecksum $drag_package_here

-   52. Run this on parent folders - gathers all checksums and creates a new manifest
+          * Run this on parent folders - gathers all checksums and creates a new manifest

 ## Resources: